thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 - a certificate chain up to a trust anchor.
 The trust anchor is usually the root certificate).

-Note that the trust anchor does not need to be transmitted in the TLS Certificate message sent by the server.
-The client MUST NOT use any trust anchor provided in the Certificate message, because the trust anchor is provisioned via out-of-band means.
-Therefore, transmitting the trust anchor in the Certificate message is a waste of bandwidth.
-If the trust anchor is not the root CA certificate, the server may be unaware of which trust anchor the client has.
-In such cases, the client can use the Trusted CA Indication, defined in {{RFC6066}}, to indicate which trust anchors it possesses.

 The IDevID is typically provisioned by a manufacturer and signed by the manufacturer CA. It is then used to obtain operational certificates, the LDevIDs, from the operator or owner of the device.
 Some protocols